The-Scripters-Guild/ForgeWiki/scripting/nodes/ai-waves/remove-upcoming-waves.md

 # Remove Upcoming Waves

+## Description
+Removes any queued waves after the current one from the Wave Manager

 {% hint style="warning" %}
 This article is a stub.
 You can help TSG Forge Wiki by expanding it.
 {% endhint %}